What to Do When Someone Dies in New Hampshire

 Visit Circuit Court (Probate Division) websiteTypical Timeline

 Probate in New Hampshire typically takes 6-12 months.
 The timeline depends on the size and complexity of the estate, whether anyone contests the will, and the court's caseload.
+Use our cost calculator to estimate total probate and estate settlement costs.

 Small Estate Affidavit